A practical guide to Discord integrations with n8n in 2025

 1. A user types "!status" in a Discord channel.

-3. Your bot sends an API call to your n8n Webhook Trigger, passing along the message details.
+3. Your bot sends an API call to your n8n Webhook Trigger.

-5. Finally, the n8n Discord node sends the answer back to the channel where it all started.
+5. Finally, the n8n Discord node sends the answer back to the channel.

 Use case 3: Creating an AI-powered Q&A bot

-This is what a lot of people are after, especially for community support.
-The goal is to have an AI agent answer common questions automatically.
-With n8n, this uses the same messy webhook setup from the command bot, but with an extra OpenAI node thrown in to generate the AI's response.
+This is a popular goal for community support.
+The idea is to have an AI agent answer common questions.
+With n8n, this uses the webhook setup, often adding an OpenAI node to generate the response.

 Understanding n8n pricing

 n8n has both a cloud version and a free, self-hosted Community Edition.
-The cloud pricing is based on "workflow executions," which means you get charged for each time a workflow runs, regardless of how many steps are in it.
-It's often a better deal than tools that charge per task, but the costs can creep up if you have chat-based workflows that run frequently.
+The cloud pricing is based on "workflow executions," which means you get charged for each time a workflow runs.
+It's often a great deal for complex tasks, though it’s worth monitoring your volume if you have very active chat bots.

 PlanPrice (Billed Annually)Workflow ExecutionsKey Features